cuhk-eda/Xplace/README.md

 ```

 ## Prepare Data
-The following script will automatically download `ispd2005`, `ispd2015` and `iccad2019` in `./data/raw`.
-It also preprocesses `ispd2015` benchmark to fix some errors reported by Innovus.
+The following script will automatically download `ispd2005`, `ispd2015`, and `iccad2019` benchmarks in `./data/raw`.
+It also preprocesses `ispd2015` benchmark to fix some errors when routing them by Innovus®.
 ```bash
 cd $XPLACE_HOME/data
 ./download_data.sh